 Toe Box and Safety

-How did they manage to keep the price comparatively low?
+How did they manage to hold the price comparatively low?
 Instead of using comp or aluminum toe, they used the traditional yet popular steel toe.
 People still trust steel toe more than anything else.
-Their steel toe is certified for industrial and construction jobs: ANSI Class 75 Steel-toe, ASTM F2413-11, I/75, C/75 steel toe.
+Their steel toe is certified for industrial and development jobs: ANSI Class 75 Steel-toe, ASTM F2413-11, I/75, C/75 steel toe.

 Break-in Time and Fitting

-Fits well (80% say so), just get the size that you normally wear…
+Fits well (80% say so), just get the size that you usually wear…

 Some say CAT Second Shift is not wide enough.

 You may need to work in them for a couple of days to break in.
-A little break-in period is not that bad.
+A little break-in period is not that awful.